bravokid47/metaSpectraST/README.md

 metaSpectraST is an unsupervised and database-independent analysis tools for metaproteomic MS/MS data using spectrum clustering.
 It clusters all experimentally observed MS/MS spectra based on their spectral similarity and create a representative consensus spectrum for each cluster by using the spectrum clustering algorithm implemented in the spectral library search engine, [SpectraST](http://tools.proteomecenter.org/wiki/index.php?title=Software:SpectraST).

-Spectrally similar MS/MS spectra that are grouped in one spectral cluster are presumed to originate from the sampe peptide sequence, and therefore metaSpecraST treats them as replicate spectra and quantitatively profiles samples by counting the number (spectral count, SC) or intentisity (spectral index, SI<sub>N</sub>) of replicate spectra in each spectral cluster.
+Spectrally similar MS/MS spectra that are grouped in one spectral cluster are presumed to originate from the same peptide sequence, and therefore metaSpecraST treats them as replicate spectra and quantitatively profiles samples by counting the number (spectral count, SC) or intensity (spectral index, SI<sub>N</sub>) of replicate spectra in each spectral cluster.

-The metaSpectraST spectral clusters also offer a portal to integrate and reconcile multiple peptide identification approacheds, including database search, open modification search, and *de novo* sequencing.
-For each spectral cluster, sequences of raw spectra and their cosensus spectrum assigned by different indentification methods vote for the consensus peptide sequence of the spectral cluster through a heuristic reconciliation scheme and the majority rule.
+The metaSpectraST spectral clusters also offer a portal to integrate and reconcile multiple peptide identification approaches, including database search, open modification search, and *de novo* sequencing.
+For each spectral cluster, sequences of raw spectra and their cosnensus spectrum assigned by different identification methods vote for the consensus peptide sequence of the spectral cluster through a heuristic reconciliation scheme and the majority rule.

 With metaSpectraST you can,